Sign up for the latest news & insights

 Individual consultation

-Collective consultation does not eliminate the need for consultation with individual employees, and that is fundamental to the fairness of any dismissal for redundancy.
-It is also something that should be ongoing every step of the way.
+Collective consultation doesn’t eliminate the need for consultation with individual employees.
+This will be fundamental to the fairness of any dismissal for redundancy.
+It’s also something that should be ongoing every step of the way.

 The same best-practice approaches outlined above apply, and the matters that should be discussed during the individual consultation process will depend on the specific circumstances.